felias-fogg/dw-link/docs/wishlist.md

 ##### List of tasks to work on:

-* Prohibit debug sleep-crash when single- stepping.

 * maybe have a variable length break, dependent on the speed of ISP?

 * implement semi-hosting

-* Implement range-stepping with one HWBP

-* being able to receive qRcmd commands before the actual debugging starts (would allow to pass pyAvrOCD monitor options to debugger)

 * Check for output of error routines.
 Sometimes it does not seem to work

 ##### List of tasks done:

+- being able to receive qRcmd commands before the actual debugging starts (would allow to pass pyAvrOCD monitor options to debugger)

+- Implement range-stepping with one HWBP

+- Prohibit debug sleep-crash when single- stepping.

 * debug tiny13 problem, perhaps by reverting back to the version in 2022, when it seemed to work - was actually the _delay_ms problem